When Hospice Has Been Chosen a Power of Attorney, Living Will and Healthcare Directive is a Must!

 Absolutely you can.
 Current law says a patient without a DNR Order can receive hospice care.
 Hospice patients are encouraged, however, to get a DNR Order from their physician or the hospice agency they select.
 Having a DNR Order makes clear to the family and professional caregivers that the patient does not seek to extend life through artificial means.

 Attempting CPR (cardiopulmonary resuscitation) on a terminally ill patient with heart disease or a weak heart is quite likely to be unsuccessful.
-Such action will often cause upset and confusion within the family and deprive the patient of peace during their final moments of life.
+Such action will often upset and confuse the family and deprive the patient of peace during their final moments of life.

 What is an advance medical directive?

-An advance directive is a written instruction, in a form recognized by New Jersey law, that speaks to the provision of health care should a patient be incapacitated.
+An advance directive is a written instruction, in a form recognized by New Jersey law, that speaks to the level(s) of health care desired (or refused) should a patient be incapacitated.

 Will I need an advance medical directive to enroll in hospice?